Welcome to the Help Center

 To calculate the percentage per pay, simply divide the per pay dollar amount by your gross per pay period income.
 For example if your per pay period income is $4,479.17 you would elect 30%.
 The calculation is $1,343.75 ÷ $4,479.17.
 Percentage elections are required to be in increments of 1%, therefore it is best to round up or calculate to maximize a payroll before the end of the year.
 Sentinel’s system will safeguard you from going over the maximum allowable contribution for the year.

 To take advantage of these new limits, log in to your online account and update your elections.
-For assistance with making this update, contact our Service Center at (888) 762-6088 or view our step-by-step guide.
+For assistance with making this update, contact our Service Center at (888) 762-6088 or view our contribution change overview.